 You’re not going to get a damned thing done until you actually know what you want to get out of it.

 I know this is making your eyes roll into the back of your head.
 You know all about this visualizing your goals business.
 You may have even forced yourself to write down exactly where you want to be in 5 years, 10 years, and 20 years, with all the little details that will make it real to you.

 That’s a good thing to do, but I’m not talking about that.
-I’m talking about something much more general.
+I’m talking about something much simpler.
 (Much flakier, in fact.)

-Just know what you want to get out of the thing you’re thinking about doing.
+Just know what you want to get out of the thing you’re working on.

 Do you want to do it to make some money?
 OK, why do you want money?
 What does that get you?

-Sit down with a pen and paper (or a keyboard if you must, but pen and paper do something interesting to your brain’s deep wiring) and answer the question: “What do I want out of this thing?”
+Sit down with a pen and paper (or a keyboard if you must) and answer the question:

 You can describe a scenario, or visualize images, or focus on how you’ll feel or what the material facts will be.
 If you adopt too much of someone else’s formula, it won’t feel real to you.
 Just answer the question in a way that makes you say, “Oh, yeah.
 That’s it.
 That’s actually exactly it.”

 Now it’s time for something that the self-helpers don’t usually talk about.
-I got this from Robert Fritz’s Path of Least Resistance and I have found it to absolutely rock.
-Fritz calls it the “Pivotal Technique,” which I think is an apt label.
+Writer Robert Fritz calls it the “Pivotal Technique,” which I think is an apt label.
 If you need to turn yourself around in a major way, this is how you can do it.

 That’s it, just those two.
 Simple but not easy.